ddev/ddev-drupal-contrib/README.md

 - `cweagans/composer-patches:^1` is added by `ddev poser` so feel free to configure any patches that your project needs.

-## Example of succesful test
+## Example of successful test

-This is what a succesful test looks like, based on [Config Enforce Devel](https://www.drupal.org/project/config_enforce_devel).
+This is what a successful test looks like, based on [Config Enforce Devel](https://www.drupal.org/project/config_enforce_devel).

 ```
 user:~/config_enforce_devel$ ddev phpunit